Vacannot/PinkRent/README.md

 # PinkRent

+A site for renting out everyday things between people in the gothenburg area.
+Credit for developers as seen to the right.

 Tech Stack:
-React, Typescript, MUI, i18n, NodeJS, Firebase, SASS
+React, Typescript, MUI, i18n, Firebase, SASS

 # Rules: